hanswillem/blender_batch_render_windows/README.md

 # Blender Batch Render

-#### Put multiple files in a render queue and render them in one go as a background job.
+#### Put multiple .blend files in a render queue and render them in one go as a background job.
 It is also possible to make multiple machines render the same queue together.

 ### Install instructions for use on a single machine